St. Martin High School

 St. Martin High School is a suburban public high school located in the unincorporated community of St. Martin, Mississippi, United States, with an Ocean Springs postal address.
 It is part of the Jackson County School District.

 Athletics

 St. Martin High School's mascot is the Yellowjacket.
-Its athletics department consists of Football, Track, Swimming, Cross Country, Softball, Soccer, Volleyball, Basketball, Tennis, Archery, Bowling, and Baseball.
+Its athletics department consists of Football, Track, Swimming, Cross Country, Softball, Soccer, Volleyball, Basketball, Tennis, Archery, Bowling, Baseball, and Wrestling.

 Extracurricular activities

 St. Martin High School hosts various activities for its students to take part in.
 The programs listed below include, but are not limited to, the activities in which students may take part.